Upcoming Election Dates & Registration Deadlines

 Absentee Ballot Process

 Any registered voter may vote by absentee ballot.
-You do not need to be ill or "absent" to be an absentee voter.

 You may request an absentee ballot as early as 90 days before an election.
-(No absentee ballots are issued on election day except to a voter who is a resident of a health care facility).
+No absentee ballots are issued on election day except to a voter who is a resident of a health care facility.
 The request for an absentee ballot must be made to your county auditor or elections department.
 You can also fill out an absentee ballot request for here.

 NOTE: Absentee ballots must be signed and postmarked or delivered to the county election officer on or before election day.